 - Bedding.
 Just like mattress type, the texture of sheets and bedding can be just as important to a good night’s rest but may also be a point of disagreement between partners.
 Thread count, fabric type and number of layers are all individual preferences to take into consideration.
-Kitelinens cotton sateen Stay-Tucked Sheets use breathable, pure organic cotton to appeal to a wide range of texture preferences, and pairs well with whatever additional bedding (quilts, duvets, blankets) you and your partner choose to sleep with.
+Kitelinens cotton sateen Stay-Tucked Sheets use breathable, pure organic cotton to appeal to a wide range of texture preferences.
+Plus, Kitelinens pure cotton white bed sheets pair well with whatever additional bedding (quilts, duvets, blankets) you and your partner choose to sleep with.

 - Temperature.
 Related to bedding and mattress type is the issue of temperature, but you and your partner may not be in agreement on what number to land the thermostat on at night.
 According to the Sleep Foundation, most doctors recommend keeping the thermostat set between 60 to 67 degrees Fahrenheit (15.6 to 19.4 degrees Celsius) for the most comfortable sleep.
 For you or your partner, sleep temperature preference may vary throughout the year as the seasons change and will almost certainly vary throughout life due to changes in the body.
 There are a number of ways to approach solving the problem of different sleep temperature preferences.
 Kitelinens breathable sateen Stay-Tucked sheets are great for those who tend to sleep hot because they allow you to easily kick one (or both!) legs out from under the cover and prevent trapped toes, trapped heat and moisture from making it too hot in the bed.